HernanTeran/PPP-Using-C-Plus-Plus/README.md

-# Drills/Review/Terms/Exercises of Programming: Principles and Practices Using C++
+# Programming: Principles and Practices Using C++

-This repository contains my completed work.
+This repository contains the drills, reviews, terms, and exercises of each chapter.